 In 2005, Raila Odinga claimed that they were assassins brought in to kill him.

-….before the Arturs said that they had been hired by Raila and ODM to bankroll a regime change (wait, paid to pay for something?
+….before the Arturs said that they had in fact been hired by Raila and ODM to bankroll a regime change (wait, paid to pay for something?
 Okay…).

 Actually, for the lazy reader who hates clicking on links, the main point there is that they ‘…met with Kalonzo and Raila who wanted US$41 million to support the ‘No’ referendum campaign in November 2005 to bring down the Kibaki government.
 They claimed they had loaned Raila $1.5 million in cash.“